 Recurring revenue (also referred to as Annual Recurring Revenue (ARR)) is defined as the contractually committed purchase of SaaS, proprietary software maintenance, and customer support services over the next twelve months.
-The quantification assumes that the customer will renew the contractual commitment on a periodic basis as they come up for renewal.
+The quantification assumes that the customer will renew the contractual commitment on a periodic basis as they come up for renewal unless the customer has cancelled.
 This portion of the Company's revenue is predictable and stable.